 El Badi Palace

 No trip to Marrakesh is complete without hanging out with local friends at a riad, the traditional style of home in which all doors and windows open to an inner courtyard with a fountain and/or pool.
 My friend, Kate, arranged a riad rooftop breakfast for us at the location she managed, Riad Mur AKush.
-The November weather was perfect for a panoramic view of the medina and Mustafa’s morning music.
+The November weather was perfect for a panoramic view of the medina.
+Mustafa’s morning music ended their 48 hours in Marrakesh on a high note.

 Palmeraie Camel Ride